How to create a data-driven web application in Python?

 sellers = data[['seller name', 'product name']]

-options = st.multiselect("Select seller name to show corresponding sold products: ",sellers['seller name'].unique())
+options = st.multiselect("Select seller name to show corresponding sold products: ",sellers['seller name'].unique())st.write(options)

 show = sellers['seller name'].isin(options)